furkansenharputlu/f-license/README.md

 - Remote verification of a license key
 - Local verification of a license key
 - Storing licence keys in MongoDB
-- Activating and inactivating customer license keys manually
+- Activating and inactivating customer license keys remotely

 # How to use